wmdmark/syncmycode/readme.md

 ## 2) Setup a config file

 Create a `sync.json` file in the root of the project you want to sync code to.
-For each external project and an entry to `syncers` section.
+For each external project, add an entry to `syncers` section.

 Each syncer should have the following fields: